j-schumann/import-export/README.md

 [![Coverage Status](https://coveralls.io/repos/github/j-schumann/import-export/badge.svg?branch=main)](https://coveralls.io/github/j-schumann/import-export?branch=main)

 Uses Symfony's `PropertyAccess` to convert objects to arrays or generate objects from arrays.
-Which classes & properties can be exported/imported and how can be controlled with the `ExportableEntity`, `ImportableEntity` and `ExportableProperty`, `ImportableProperty` PHP attributes.
+Which classes & properties can be exported/imported (and how) can be controlled with the `ExportableProperty` and `ImportableProperty` PHP
+attributes: Only classes that have at least one `ExportableProperty` can be converted to array, only classes that have at least one `ImportableProperty` can be instantiated from array.
 Uses Doctrines `ClassUtils` to safely handle proxies.

 ## Usage